alphap8/public/desertRiddle/README.md

   }
 ```
 ### part 2:
-Now we declare instance of legged object.
+Now we declare instances of legged object.
 These instances will later be used to construct the riddle:
 ```scala
   val desert = legged(0)